Chinese 'Metaverse' shares tumble on state media warning and regulators' attention | ExBulletin

 Chinese ‘Metaverse’ shares tumble on state media warning and regulators’ attention

-SHANGHAI (Reuters) – Chinese stocks seen with links to “Metaverse,” a shared virtual space based on virtual reality technologies, collapsed on Thursday after their recent increase raised regulatory eyebrows and prompted state media to warn against their investment.
+SHANGHAI, Sept.
+9 (Reuters) – Chinese stocks seen with links to “Metaverse,” a shared virtual space based on virtual reality technologies, collapsed on Thursday after their recent increase raised regulatory eyebrows and prompted the media state to warn against their investment.

 Investing is not a virtual game and investors who buy Chinese stocks in the hope of profiting from Metaverse are likely to end up in tears, China’s official Securities Times warned in a comment on Thursday.